 What is limited:

-- Lodges, cabins, camper cabins, YURTs, and Rent-A-RVs can be reserved but will be managed to allow 24-48 hours between guests for cleaning.
+- Lodges, cabins, camper cabins, YURTs, and Rent-A-RVs can be reserved but will be managed to allow a rest period between guests for cleaning.
 While in public spaces within the lodges, visitors must wear cloth face-coverings.

 - Lodge restaurants have dine-in service with limited occupancy and hours.
 All patrons must wear a cloth face-covering until served.

 - Visitor Centers: Open to limited occupancy and hours for check-in/check-out only five days a week.
 Mount Magazine State Park's visitor center is closed, so visitors can check-in at the lodge if needed.
 All visitors must wear a cloth face-covering inside the building.

 - Group Events: Check with the individual park if reservations have been made.
 Events will be allowed only according to the size of the group and allowance for social distancing.